Ecosyste.ms: Awesome

 ## Status

 SkipUI - together with the Skip transpiler - has robust support for the building blocks of SwiftUI, including its state flow and declarative syntax.
-SkipUI also implements many of SwiftUI's basic layout and control views, as well as many core modifiers.
+SkipUI also implements a large percentage of SwiftUI's components and modifiers.
 It is possible to write an Android app entirely in SwiftUI utilizing SkipUI's current component set.

-SkipUI is a young library, however, and much of SwiftUI's vast surface area is not yet implemented.
-You are likely to run into limitations while writing real-world apps.
-See [Supported SwiftUI](#supported-swiftui) for a full list of supported components and constructs.
+SkipUI is a young library, however, and some of SwiftUI's vast surface area is not yet implemented.
+See [Supported SwiftUI](#supported-swiftui) for a full list of supported API.

 When you want to use a SwiftUI construct that has not been implemented, you have options.
 You can try to find a workaround using only supported components, [embed Compose code directly](#composeview), or [add support to SkipUI](#implementation-strategy).
 If you choose to enhance SkipUI itself, please consider [contributing](#contributing) your code back for inclusion in the official release.